 Dishes like this are what keep me searching for new ingredients, like tossing a fresh log on the fire.

 Here's the basic recipe below for preparing them.
 Between you and me they're fine just dipped in butter with some crunchy salt too.
 Just know the flavor is stronger.

 - 1 large green sunflower head or multpile smaller heads from a branching sunflower plant

 - Kosher salt to taste

 - Make sure the buds are tender, since they won't be able to be cleaned properly otherwise.
-Allow the sunflower buds to cool, then transfer to a cutting board and trim with a paring knife first removing the outer leaves, then scraping out any flower petals from the inner portion of the bud.
+Allow the sunflower buds to cool.
+Transfer to a cutting board and trim with a paring knife.
+First remove the outer leaves, then scrape out any flower petals from the inner portion of the bud.

 - Do not remove the base of the stem, it's a great part to eat, and is part of the plant.
 Transfer the buds to a container with a lid and refrigerate until needed if not using immediately.
 The recipe is easily scaled depending on how many heads you have.